Superconvergent Non-Polynomial Approximations: Supercovergent RBF schemes

 \section{Supercovergent RBF schemes}

-In this section, we derive the expressions for optimal shape, or tension, parameters for RBF interpolation.
-We provide analyses in section \ref{subsec: Parameter} using two reconstruction methods: a direct approach using integrals and a second approach that utilizes a primitive function.
-Here, we choose the shape parameter $\lambda$, for a given RBF $\phi$, so that it improves the convergence order of the interpolation.
+In this section, we derive the expressions for optimal shape, or tension, parameters made available through RBF interpolation.
+We perform our analysis in section \ref{subsec: Parameter} based on two reconstruction methods: a direct approach using integrals and a second approach that utilizes a primitive function.
+Here, we define the shape parameter $\lambda^2$, for a given RBF $\phi$, so that it maximizes the convergence order of the approximation.
+Once the techniques have been demonstrated, we generalize these results in sections \ref{subsec:N_odd} and \ref{subsec:N_even}, with the key points summarized in Theorems \ref{thm:odd} and \ref{thm:even}, respectively.